On the Complexity of Language Membership for Probabilistic Words: Conclusion and Future Work

-Finally, a much broader question is to ask about the relationship of $\prob$ to non-probabilistic membership.
+Finally, a much broader question the relationship of $\prob$ to non-probabilistic membership.
 Indeed, a central question in CFLs is to characterize the fine-grained (data) complexity of the (non-probabilistic) membership problem for each specific CFL $L$, i.e., the best achievable complexity in the input word.
-Lower bounds are known for some grammars~\cite{abboud2018if}, and the ability to code hard problems in $\probone{L}$ for a language~$L$ might relate to the ability to code hard problems for parsing; so classifying the tractable CFLs for $\prob$ may be a way to shed light on the complexity of (non-probabilistic) CFG parsing.
+Lower bounds are known for some grammars~\cite{abboud2018if}, and the ability to code hard problems in $\probone{L}$ for a language~$L$ might relate to the ability to code hard problems for parsing; so classifying the tractable CFLs for $\prob$ may help with understanding the complexity of (non-probabilistic) CFG parsing.